top of page

 Observing Swallows

-Rough winged swallows are relatively quiet birds.
+Rough-winged swallows are relatively quiet birds.
 Barn swallows sing with relatively low squeaky sounds.
-Tree swallows have a more-chirping song and continue chirping as they fly and hunt.
+Tree swallows have a more chirping song and continue chirping as they fly and hunt.

 Living With Swallows

 Swallows also feed on insects, such as midges and mayflies, whose nymphs and larvae develop in the water.
-Taking steps to improve water quality thus also helps birds that depend on these insects.
+Taking steps to improve water quality also helps birds that depend on these insects.

 Nesting tree swallows can be vulnerable to house cats.
 You can help swallows and many other small animals by keeping cats inside.